 A third option for controlling access to your videos is single-sign-on (SSO).
 If your company has an existing Identity Provider that manages your employees’ credentials, you can use SSO to regulate access to the video websites we provide.
 SSO is a particularly great solution for large companies with a lot of employees.

 Disallowing downloads and using domain whitelisting, as described above, are still important steps to take.

 Perhaps you omitted one crucial security measure, and now your content is on someone else’s site or Youtube channel.
 They are getting credit for your work and potentially weakening your brand!

 The first step in stopping the guilty party is to contact them directly.
 Sometimes just the threat of action is enough.
 Send a carefully worded email specifying the video in question, and clearly state why you believe it to be in violation of your copyright.

 As a second step, if the content is on a video hosting platform, contact the hosting service provider.
 File a complaint with their customer service or copyright division.

-If your content was published on a website without permission, you should be able to get it taken down.
+If your content was published on a 3rd party’s website without permission, you should be able to get it taken down.
 Do some sleuthing and try to identify the site owner, the website hosting company, or the video hosting provider.
 Then, you can file a complaint with each of them.
-This type of situation might take longer to be resolved.
+This type of situation might take longer to resolve.
 Also, you might have to do a decent amount of work to prove that you are the rightful owner.
 Still, it is certainly worth a shot.